borg286/sevtech/README.md

 * The press and grindstone are needed much less often than a heavy supply of planks and sticks.
 Prioritize the chopper with hopper input and extraction.

-* Leather gets a bit faster with the stiring basins(?)
+* Leather gets a bit faster with the stirring basins(?)
 But is still manual.
 But you can do 6 basins in parallel while you wait for each to go through the stirring animation.

 ## Nutrition